A Serious Vein Disease That Gets Worse With Time And If Left Untreated, Can Lead To Deadly Blood Clots

-However, some people experience no discomfort at all from their varicose veins.
+However, some people experience no discomfort at all from their bulging veins.

 Varicose veins are more dangerous than people tend to think.
-Blood clots have a higher chance of forming inside your bad varicose veins.
+Blood clots have a higher chance of forming inside your enlarged, diseased veins.

-This is very dangerous because blood clots in varicose veins can result in permanent vein damage that can eventually lead to leg ulcers and wounds that do not heal.
+This is very dangerous because blood clots in diseased veins can result in permanent vein damage that can eventually lead to leg ulcers and wounds that do not heal.

 The most significant danger with a varicose vein blood clot is that it can travel to your lungs, causing a pulmonary embolism – which can be fatal.
 The blood clot could also travel towards your brain and cause a stroke which can leave you disabled and can even take your life.